-All nonprofit organizations have overhead for day-to-day operations.
+From marketing materials to salaries for hardworking staff members, all nonprofit organizations have overhead for day-to-day operations.
 How will your nonprofit cover such expenses?
-Annual funds can help cover such expenses through the year, and many successful annual fund strategies begin with accurate donor data and cultivation.
+Annual funds can help cover these expenses each year, and many successful annual fund strategies begin with accurate donor data and cultivation.

 To find out more, schedule an assessment with iWave and see how far your annual fund strategies can take you!